-All of these factors lead to thousands of Kansas households struggling to ensure their kids are cared for while at work, put food on their table for every meal, provide a safe home, and access needed health care.
+These factors lead to thousands of Kansas parents struggling to ensure their kids are cared for while at work, feed their families, provide a safe home, and access necessary health care.

-We know that these programs, targeted at families and their children living on low, stagnant wages, increase Kansans’ ability to stabilize their finances, plan for the future, and provide a thriving environment for their children.
+We know that these programs, targeted at families living on low, stagnant wages, increase Kansans’ ability to stabilize their finances, plan for the future, and provide opportunities for their children.

 Harmful Policy Still Blocks Crucial Support to Kansas Families

 Harmful legislation in 2015 and 2016, misleadingly called the HOPE Act, has prevented access to support and anti-poverty programs for Kansas children and families who need help the most.
-KAC and our partners have worked hard to make it easier for struggling Kansans to access programs that are proven to lift people out of poverty and help those experiencing temporary hardships.
-Instead of working alongside us, the Legislature has made it even harder for poor, working Kansans to put food on their tables.
+KAC and our partners have worked hard to make it easier for struggling Kansans to access programs that are proven to lift people out of poverty and temporarily help those experiencing hardships.
+Instead of working alongside us, the Legislature has continued to make it even harder for poor, working Kansans to put food on their tables.

-Kansas excludes “mixed-status” households who file taxes using an Individual Taxpayer Identification Number (ITIN) from receiving EITC benefits.
-The state has also not increased the Kansas state EITC, which could improve tax fairness and multiply the credit’s benefits for children, families, and communities.
+Kansas excludes eligible U.S. citizen children from receiving EITC benefits if they are in a “mixed-status” household.
+The Kansas Legislature has also not increased the state EITC, which could improve tax fairness and multiply the credit’s benefits for children, families, and communities.

-In order to improve the well-being of Kansas children, families, and communities, Kansas lawmakers must act quickly to allow eligible Kansans to access them.
-These support programs allow Kansans facing often-temporary hardship to keep their families afloat while they regain stability, which is good for all of Kansas.
+To improve the well-being of all Kansas families, lawmakers must act to allow eligible Kansans to access family support programs.
+This would allow more Kansans facing often-temporary hardships to keep their families afloat while they regain stability, which is good for all Kansas communities.

 To ensure Kansans can meet their families’ needs, the Kansas Legislature should:

-- Increase access to the food assistance program by removing the ban on Kansans with more than one drug felony, remove the requirement that single parents open a child support case against their children’s non-custodial parent, and allow the Department for Children and Families to request waivers of the three-month time limit for adults without dependents in times of very high unemployment.
+Increase access to the food assistance program by removing the ban on Kansans with more than one drug felony, remove the requirement that single parents open a child support case against their children’s non-custodial parent, reverse inflexible and punitive work and training reporting requirements for adults without dependents, and allow the Department for Children and Families to request waivers of the three-month time limit for adults without dependents in times of very high unemployment.